Doctor of Philosophy in Theological Studies (PhD)

 The School of Theology provides a teaching and research internship program for all incoming PhD students that orients these degree programs toward a teacher training, research training, and mentoring model.

-The DTRIP program requires all doctoral students to accept one research internship, one junior teaching internship, and one senior teaching internship during their degree program and prior to graduating.
+The DTRIP program requires all doctoral students to accept eight semester-long (20 hour/week) internships during their degree program and prior to graduating (they may be exempted from the last two if they receive a dissertation fellowship).
 While these internships are not paid positions but rather requirements of the degree program, students are supported by yearly fellowships during the first five years of their doctoral work.
-Internships are to be fulfilled in the third, fourth, and fifth semesters of the student’s program.

 Faculty Mentoring and Evaluation of Students

-Faculty members who mentor doctoral interns are responsible for providing an evaluation of the intern during and at the conclusion of each assignment.
+Faculty members who mentor doctoral interns are responsible for developing learning outcomes with their interns at the beginning of each semester and for providing an evaluation of the intern during and at the conclusion of each assignment.
 Periodic seminars and workshops will be offered to help faculty to better function effectively as mentors for doctoral interns under their supervision.

-All three Research and Teaching Internships require registration during the semester in which they are fulfilled.
-The internships are 2-credit courses required for graduation from the PhD program and counting toward the 48-credit requirement of the degree program.
+All Research and Teaching Internships require registration during the semester in which they are fulfilled.
 The internships do not count toward the timeline considerations regarding finishing qualifying exams or the submission of the prospectus.

 At the conclusion of each internship, students are required to respond to an online self-evaluation and faculty mentors likewise provide an evaluation.
 The faculty member indicates whether time and effort expended was appropriate to the assignment, and thus whether the internship has been fulfilled.
 The faculty member also makes comments about the competence of the doctoral intern to be included in the student’s teaching portfolio.
 This type of evaluation is based on the principle that an educational program warrants formal assessment of those it is supposed to benefit.
 This information is used by the ASC and the Dean’s office in refining efforts to help each student become competent in teaching and research.
 In addition, the portfolios may be accessed by students who wish to provide the portfolios to future prospective employers.